Stabilizer Code-Generic Universal Fault-Tolerant Quantum Computation: Resource Overhead

 \subsection{Qubit Overhead}

-The qubit overhead for each ancilla code consists of the number of data qubits for that code plus the number of ancilla qubits required to measure the largest stabilizer.
-Only the ancillas required for largest stabilizer are included due to the presumption that a code's stabilizers will be measured sequentially.
-The largest of the $GSC$ stabilizers is the modified X-stabilizer during a logical $\bar{O}_{GCSH,MC}$ gate, which has $2b + |\bar{O}_{MC}| = O(n_{MC})$ gates.
+The qubit overhead for each ancilla code consists $n_C \leq n_{d} + n_{a} n_{s}$, where $n_d$ is the number of data qubits for that code, $n_a$ is the number of ancilla qubits required to measure the largest stabilizer, and $n_s$ is the number of stabilizers in the code.
+This is a conservative estimate, assuming all ancilla qubits exist simultaneously, as if the stabilizer measurements were all done in parallel.
+The largest of the $GSC$ stabilizers is the modified X-stabilizer during a logical $\overline{CO}_{GCSH,MC}$ gate, which has $2b + |\bar{O}_{MC}| = O(n_{MC})$ gates.
 Then, as a Shor-style measurement requires one qubit per gate, the total number of additional qubits required per $GSC$ ancilla register is up to